bplmaps/lmec-main-site/content/collections/searching.md

 description: How to find what we have using our catalogs and digital repositories
 weight: "2"
 quicklinks:
-- text: Search the catalog for objects in the Map Center collections
+- text: Search the catalog for objects in the Leventhal Center collections
   link: "#bibliocommons-search-entry"
   linkType: jump
 - text: Search the digital collections for objects available online